djsplice/OneStone/README.md

 Before printing, don't forget to:
 * Set your default Extrusion Multiplier to 1.0 or 100%
-* Enable sequential printing (complete individual objects)
+* Enable sequential printing (complete individual objects) if printing several tests at one time

 ### For SuperSlicer Users
 I've exported a [plate](./STLs/OneStone-Full-Plate.3mf) that contains all of the tiles with matching extrusion multiplier settings.
 I'm not sure how many other settings this exports, but hopefully it's helpful to others.